jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Check if Wikipedia pages on ATC codes would yield any benefit.
     - Extract feasible ATC labels from unlabeled observations (n-grams, character BOW features, nearest neighbor?).

+- **17/3:**
+Cleaned up code, created functions to automate and migrated utils to utils_nn.
+Set up paths to data files over Euler in utils.
+Code submission to Euler works as expected! returns output into the folder from which the job was launched.
+Started woking on embeddings visualizer, visualizing character embeddings (with character labels).
+Todo:
+    - Finish character embeddings visualizer (https://www.tensorflow.org/get_started/embedding_viz).
+    - Figure out checkpoint saving and loading (https://www.tensorflow.org/programmers_guide/variables).
+    - Check if Wikipedia pages on ATC codes would yield any benefit.
+    - Extract feasible ATC labels from unlabeled observations (n-grams, character BOW features, nearest neighbor?).